 When visiting Lagos, you should go to Ponta da Piedade.
 This is not actually a beach in the sense that there’s no sand to lay on.

-It’s a place where the high cliffs tops– 20m – almost touch the blue, blue sky, while reaching out the blue, blue ocean.
+It’s a place where the high golden cliffs tops– 20m – almost touch the blue, blue sky while reaching out to the blue, blue ocean.